MicrosoftDocs/CSIDev-Public/csidevdocs-public/Demo/bharney/hardware-inventory-views-configuration-manager.md

 ### v_InventoryClass

 Lists the WMI classes that are collected by Configuration Manager hardware inventory by class ID.
 The view also shows the WMI namespace, the class name and the name of the class as it will be displayed in Resource Explorer.
-This view can be joined to other views by using the **ClassID** column.
+This view can be joined to other views by using the **ClassID** column..

 ### v_InventoryClassProperty